 It typically can take up to an hour to heat up a wood fired pizza oven fully .
-However, this depends on a few factors: size, design, the wood used, and the weather.
+However, this depends on a few factors: size, design, made of materials like stainless steel, the wood used, and the weather.
 Some smaller ovens can heat up in less time but some larger ovens can take as long as 2 hours.

 You should get a good estimate of how long your particular pizza oven takes to reach ideal temperature after only a couple attempts.

 4. How Hot Should a Pizza Oven Be?